Permutation-Invariant Quantum Codes with Transversal Generalized Phase Gates: Counting Errors

 \section{Counting Errors}

-Using \cref{thm:ErrorReduction} we can count how many errors a $(\BD_{2b},\delta_a)$ real covariant spin code must satisfy.
-In \cref{thm:ErrorReduction} let $ \nu^\text{on-diag}$ denote the number of on-diagonal conditions and let $ \nu^\text{off-diag}$ denote the number of off-diagonal conditions.
+Let $ N $ be the size of the reduced set of error correction conditions given in \cref{thm:ErrorReduction}.
+In this appendix we compute a closed form for $ N $.
+Let $ N^\text{on-diag}$ denote the number of on-diagonal conditions and let $ N^\text{off-diag}$ denote the number of off-diagonal conditions.

-\begin{lemma} \end{lemma} \begin{proof} Let's start with the on-diagonal piece.
+\begin{lemma} \end{lemma} \begin{proof} Start with the on-diagonal piece.
 When $k$ is even, all on-diagonal errors are automatically satisfied.
-When $k$ is odd, then the number of non-trivial on-diagonal errors is equal to the number of solutions of $q$ to the modular equation
+When $k$ is odd, the number of on-diagonal errors that need to be checked is equal to the number of solutions of the modular equation

 There are $1 + \lfloor k/2b \rfloor $ such solutions.